MalikTayyabTanveer/Intrusion-detection-system-using-ML/README.md

 ## Repository Structure

-The repository is organized into two main folders: `KDD99` and `NSL-KDD`.
+The repository is organized into two main folders: `Model training for KDD99 dataset` and `Model training for NSL-KDD dataset `.
 Each folder contains scripts for preprocessing, feature selection, and model training.

 ### KDD99 Folder